-There is a paradox, an impossible task, one that may be transcendentally understandable and left for others to figure out.
-Although what we merely know of nothingness is its absence, when matter eventually fades away to nothing, nothingness, I feel, becomes not just a concept but a timeless presence.
+There is a paradox, an impossible task that may be transcendentally understandable and left for others to figure out.
+Although what we merely know of nothingness is its absence, when matter eventually fades away to nothing, I feel nothingness becomes not just a concept but a timeless presence.
 If all that matters is that we experience, how could we experience nothingness?
 Nothingness is the trough between two crests of a wave.
 It has already passed as my train of thought keeps going.
 It makes oneself feel woozy as if the place of nothingness is lodged inside us.
 Inwardly it feels as if the heart needs to stop to experience it.
 In and out, it is past while still being our destination.
 Dizzy and lost, our soul is sucked into a black hole.

 Each post attempts to complete an idea or redirect a statement.
 It becomes an addendum to a previous one like a series of fractals.
 But battles that we wage aren’t confined to realms of words.
 Shadows are threefold.
 They stand high in the physical world, trail behind in our understanding of the Universe, and weaken the mere foundation of our expression.
 The verb can’t name hidden entities it has not experienced yet.